-The king of retail, Walmart is by far the most successful chain of stores in the world today.
-Though the company has seen some stiff challenge as of late from e-commerce platforms, Walmart still reigns supreme across the world as the go-to supplier for an incredibly wide range of products.
-In this article, we’ll take a look at the history of Walmart and the role the company’s logo played in their gargantuan success.
+The king of retail, Walmart, is by far the most successful chain of stores in the world today.
+Though the company has seen some stiff challenge as of late from e-commerce platforms, Walmart still reigns supreme across the globe as the go-to supplier for an incredibly wide range of products.
+In this article, we’ll take a look at the history of Walmart, and the role the company’s logo played in their enormous success.

 Sam Walton, the legendary founder of Walmart, opened his first retail store in 1950 in Bentonville, Arkansas.
-Right away, Walton adopted a simple yet unrivaled business strategy.
+Right away, Walton adopted an unrivaled yet straightforward business strategy.
 He lowered prices well below those of his competitors.
 It was a move that slashed his profit margins, but one that Walton was confident would pay for itself in increased sales.
 He was right, and by 1967 Walton’s business model was successful enough to support 24 different stores across the state of Arkansas.

 What role, though, did Walmart’s logo play in this success, and how did it come to be?